LLNL/shroud/docs/struct.rst

 ^^^^^^^

 The Fortran interface will create two derived types.
-The first is used to interact with the C wrapper and uses ``bind(C)``.
-The C wrapper creates a corresponding struct.
+The first is used to interact with the C wrapper via the capsule and uses ``bind(C)``.
 It contains a pointer to an instance of the class and index used to release the instance.
 The ``idtor`` argument is described in :ref:`MemoryManagementAnchor`.

 :file:`wrapfclasses.f`